Interface Definitions - C++

 *

-* @param [in] table_name the table name
+* @param [in] table_name Table name

-* @param [in] columns_names the columns names
+* @param [in] columns_names List of column names

-* @param [in] start_time the start time
+* @param [in] start_time Start timestamp

-* @param [in] end_time the end time
+* @param [in] end_time End timestamp

-* @param [out] result_set the result set
+* @param [out] result_set Result set

 */

-int query(const std::string &table_name,
+int query(const std::string& table_name,

-const std::vector<std::string> &columns_names, int64_t start_time,
+const std::vector<std::string>& columns_names, int64_t start_time,

 /**